jithusjacob/jsjblog/content/post/fluter_IDE_with_lua_LSP_neovim_0.5.md

 title: "Fluter IDE with Neovim 0.5 ,built in LSP and lua on windows"
 date: 2021-08-02T09:49:50+05:30
 draft: false
-tags: ["NeoVim","Flutter","IDE","LSP","lua","windows"]
-categories: ["NeoVim","Flutter","IDE","lua","windows"]
+tags: ["NeoVim", "Flutter", "IDE", "LSP", "lua", "windows"]
+sections: ["flutter"]
+books: ["programming"]
 ---

 ## Introduction

 So I recently upgraded to NeoVim 0.5 stable release.This release has a inbuilt LSP(Language server protocol) which is a client to LSP servers.It also includes a Lua framework for building enhanced LSP tools.

 I used [coc-nvim](https://github.com/neoclide/coc.nvim) earlier as LSP client to